andrew/ultimate-awesome/README.md

 - [awesome-meshi](https://github.com/kubo39/awesome-meshi) - 飯とか酒とかです.
 - [awesomes](https://github.com/kyktommy/awesomes) - List of awesome list.
 - [bigdata-free-tutorials](https://github.com/labex-labs/bigdata-free-tutorials) - Practice Big Data Free Tutorials | This repo collects 11 of free tutorials for Big Data.
 Big Data is a critical field in today's data-driven world.
 This Skill Tree offers a comprehensive, hands-on approach to learning big data technologies and techniques.
 Perfect for beginners, it provides a syst.
+- [django-free-tutorials](https://github.com/labex-labs/django-free-tutorials) - Practice Django Free Tutorials | This repo collects 7 of free tutorials for Django.
+Django is a powerful framework for web development.
+This Skill Tree presents a comprehensive learning path for building web applications with Django.
+Perfect for beginners, it offers a structured roadmap to master.
+- [opencv-free-tutorials](https://github.com/labex-labs/opencv-free-tutorials) - Practice OpenCV Free Tutorials | This repo collects 5 of free tutorials for OpenCV.
+OpenCV is a leading library for computer vision and image processing.
+This Skill Tree offers a comprehensive learning path for mastering OpenCV.
+Ideal for beginners in computer vision, it provides a structured roa.
 - [practice-algorithm-programming-courses](https://github.com/labex-labs/practice-algorithm-programming-courses) - Algorithm Programming Courses | This repo collects 1 of programming courses for Algorithm.
 Algorithms are the foundation of computer science and programming.
 This Skill Tree provides a comprehensive learning path for mastering algorithmic problem-solving.
 Perfect for beginners and experienced pro.
 - [practice-algorithm-programming-projects](https://github.com/labex-labs/practice-algorithm-programming-projects) - Practice Algorithm Programming Projects | This repo collects 1 of programming projects for Algorithm.
 Algorithms are the foundation of computer science and programming.
 This Skill Tree provides a comprehensive learning path for mastering algorithmic problem-solving.
 Perfect for beginners and expe.
 - [practice-ansible-programming-courses](https://github.com/labex-labs/practice-ansible-programming-courses) - Ansible Programming Courses | This repo collects 1 of programming courses for Ansible.
 Ansible is a powerful tool for IT automation.
 This Skill Tree presents a systematic approach to learning Ansible.
 Perfect for DevOps beginners, it offers a clear roadmap to understand configuration management, .